MooersLab/org-mode-voice-in/README.md

 # org-mode-voice-in

 ## Introduction
-Org-mode-related voice commands for the browser-based Voice In.
+The CSV file in this repository contains the library of org-mode-related voice commands for the browser-based Speech-to-Text plugin Voice In Plus for Google Chrome and Microsoft Edge.
+The commands include text replacements for misinterpreted words related to org and boilerplate code for making to-do lists.
+The commands cannot be used directly in Emacs, but they can be used indirectly via GhostText.

+## Work in progress
+I plan to include more mode org-mode-related code snippets.

+## Background
 The utilization of these custom commands requires a subscription to Voice In Plus.
-Plugins are available for Google Chrome and Microsoft Edge.
+The fee is modest, and it has been one of the best returns on investment I have made in the past year.
+My use of it has less friction than Serenade or Talon Voice.

-It works in any text area, such as in:
+Voice In Plus works in any text area, such as in:

+- An Emacs session linked to the text area in a web browser with GhostText running.
+The text area is where Voice In Plus can operate.
+GhostText mirrors the transcribed text in an Emacs buffer.
+- Org-mode documents in JupyterLab.
+You can use the library to compose the org-mode document and then run it later in Emacs to debug it.
-- markdown documents in GitHub while in the editing mode
+- markdown documents in GitHub while in the editing mode.
-- markdown documents in Jupyter Lab and Jupyter Notebooks
+- markdown documents in Jupyter Lab.
 - markdown documents in 750words.com (I was grandfathered in and have a lifelong account.)
 - markdown documents in Write Honey (writehoney.com) (a free (e.g., free account for life with no daily word limit) alternative to 750words.com).
+- Code and markdown cells in Jupyter notebooks.
 - tex documents on Overleaf.com
-- Gmail
+- Gmail.
-- Outlook webmail
+- Outlook web mail.
-- Might work in a docker-hosted Emacs
+- Might work in a docker-hosted Emacs.

 Org-mode is an advanced form of Markdown that has strong support for the following activities:

-- outlining
+- Outlining.
-- time and project management through the org-agenda package
+- Time and project management through the org-agenda package.
 - Knowledge Management through the zettelkasten method implemented in the org-roam package for Emacs.
-- academic manuscript preparation with exports to PDF and several alternative packages for inserting citations
+- Academic manuscript preparation with exports to PDF and several alternative packages for inserting citations.
-- the preparation of blog posts the export to HTML
+- The preparation of blog posts that are exported to HTML.
-- book preparation leveraging the features of LaTeX
+- Book preparation leveraging the features of LaTeX.
-- the preparation of reveal style slides in HTML with org-real
+- The preparation of Reveal.js style slides in HTML with org-real.
-- tables that enable computations to be run automatically on a by-row or by-column basis
+- Tables that enable computations to be run automatically on a by-row or by-column basis.
+- Support for literature programming with source blocks that can be executed with the output included in the org document.

 All the org-mode features are best accessed using the Emacs text editor.
 Org-mode was developed for Emacs.